Governance Warfare

 About This Work

-The governance warfare framework is developed and articulated by Erika Lafrennie, drawing on two decades of operational intelligence experience, doctrine-facing research, and high-trust strategic advisory work focused on irregular competition and adversary systems.
+The governance warfare framework is developed and articulated by Erika Lafrennie, founder of Cypher Strategies.

-Her work examines how states shape power through institutions rather than force, and how those systems determine outcomes before crises ever occur.
+Drawing on a career spanning U.S. intelligence, doctrine-facing research, and strategic advisory work, Erika examines how states shape power through institutions rather than force, and how those systems determine outcomes before crises occur.

 • Xinanigans